reuk/wayverb/docs_source/context.md

 *deterministic*.

-Stochastic methods are generally based on statistical approximation via some kind of Monte Carlo algorithm.
-Such algorithms are approximate by nature.
-They aim to randomly and repeatedly sample the problem space , combining the results from multiple trials so that they converge upon the correct answer.
-The balance of quality and speed can be adjusted in a straightforwward manner, simply by adjusting the number of samples taken.
+Stochastic methods are generally based on statistical approximation via some kind of Monte Carlo method.
+Such methods are approximate by nature.
+They aim to randomly and repeatedly sample the problem space, recording samples which fulfil some correctness criteria, and discarding the rest.
+By combining the results from multiple samples, the probability of an incorrect result is reduced, and the accuracy is increased.
+The balance of quality and speed can be adjusted in a straightforward manner, simply by adjusting the number of samples taken.

 In room acoustics, stochastic algorithms may be based directly on reflection paths, using *ray tracing* or *beam tracing*, in which rays or beams are